1000oaks/1000oaks.github.io/thoughts/idea.md

 - Keep a healthier lifestyle should be an important goal in 2024.
 Frequent colds & coughs severly disrupt my daily life & work.
 Adjusting mood & Focusing on what worthful is 2 steps towards healthier lifestyle.

+- Life is too short to sleep so much.
+HIgh quality sleep should be uninterrupted 7-hour sleep, from 12am to 7am.
+However, to maxmize sleep quality, works should be halted at 11:30pm to give myself 30 minutes to be prepared for the sleep, which is more than important.

+- I would always have sufficient time to play video games **unexpectedly** (for example, when I am ill; OR when the atmosphere in the dormitory is not adequate for working & learing; just 2 examples); thus, no need to play them for the time being.

 Dec 30, 2023

 - Reinvest the money to be saved on train tickets in internet acceleration services.